e-mail: bok@dhit.pl

 14.78 ZŁ

-Give us a call tel: +48 22 499 98 98 or write through contact form on our website.
-You can check the strength as well as the shape of neodymium magnets in our magnetic calculator force calculator
+Give us a call tel: +48 22 499 98 98 or contact us through form on our website.
+You can check the strength and the appearance of magnet in our magnetic calculator magnetic calculator

 Orders placed by 2:00 PM will be shipped on the same business day.